jdblischak/gtex-bases/README.md

 * The reads are paired-end
 * Bases in introns are included
 * Each read is reduced to its 5' base.
-In other words, each read only contributes a count to a single base of the gene (Subread option `--read2pos 5`)
+In other words, each read only contributes a count to a single base of the gene (featureCounts option `--read2pos 5`)

 ## Data